Rahul69-aiiy/ScoreKeeper/README.md

 ## Technologies Used :
 - *HTML: For structuring the application.*
-- *Bulma CSS: For a clean and user-friendly interface.*
+- *Bulma CSS Framework: For a clean and user-friendly interface.*
 - *JavaScript: To handle interactivity and game logic.*

 ## Future Enhancements :